 The total outstanding amount against an invoice is the sum of all the accounting entries that are made “against” (or are linked to) that invoice.
 This way you can combine or split payments in Payment Entry to manage the

-- Journal Entry requires understanding of which Account will get Debited or Credited.
+- Using Journal Entry requires an understanding of which Account will get Debited or Credited.
 In the Payment Entry, it is managed in the backend, hence simpler for the User.

-- Payment Entry is more efficient in managing payment in the foreign currency.
+- Payment Entry is more efficient in managing payments in foreign currencies.